 |Positive||Does what is required with enthusiasm, consistency is needed.|

 |Does the minimum of what is asked of them either in lessons or at home.
 Has more to offer.||Has interrupted lessons or stopped others from learning on more than one occasion.||Does not appear to be motivated to learn or achieve.
 Extra support has been required to keep them on task.|

 Students' progress is reported on a termly basis.

-In the 2016-17 academic year we shall continue to track Year 11 students' progress against their Hanley Expected Minimum (HEM) and Hanley Aspirational Target (HAT) grades.
-These are GCSE grades A*-G or BTEC grades Distinction* to Pass, except for English and Mathematics where their progress will be measured against the new GCSE grades 9-1..
+We track students' progress against their Hanley Expected Minimum (HEM) and Hanley Aspirational Target (HAT) grades.
+These are using GCSE grades 9-1.

 Please note that from September 2015 National Curriculum levels have been removed in schools.
 We therefore measure students progress against a set of criteria which the school has devised.
 These are based on the skills represented by the new GCSE 9-1 grade criteria.